Artachtron/Artachtron/README.md

 - ⚡ Fun fact: ...
 -->

-Most of my repositories have to be kept private, refer to my CV's links to access them.
+Most of my repositories have to be kept private, refer to my CV's links or contact me to access them.